RHagenson/2019-01-03-UNO/_episodes/07-redirection.md

 {: .bash}

 We can now see the output from our `grep` call within the `less` interface.
-We can use the up and down arrows to scroll through the output and use `q` to exit `less`.
+We can use the up and down arrows to scroll through the output and use <kbd>q</kbd> to exit.

 Redirecting output is often not intuitive, and can take some time to get used to.
 Once you're comfortable with redirection, however, you'll be able to combine any number of commands to do all sorts of exciting things with your data!

-None of the command line programs we've been learning do anything all that impressive on their own, but when you start chaining them together, you can do some really powerful things very efficiently.
+None of the command line programs we've been learning do anything impressive on their own, but when you start chaining them together, you can do some really powerful things efficiently.
 Let's take a few minutes to practice.

 > ## Exercise